smimram/decaml/README.md

 DeCaml
 ======

-DeCaml is a an OCaml-like language with dependent types.
+DeCaml is a dependently typed language with OCaml-like syntax, which roughly means Agda dressed as OCaml:

 References
 ----------